-We cannot assure you that any licensing requirements or reliance upon Medicaid revenues, Medicare revenues or other revenues related to services provided at the healthcare-related mortgaged real properties will not adversely impact operations at or the value of the mortgaged real properties or that any such licenses or permits will be renewed or kept in place.
+We cannot assure you that any licensing requirements or reliance upon Medicaid revenues, Medicare revenues or other revenues related to services provided at the healthcare-related mortgaged real property will not adversely impact operations at or the value of the mortgaged real property or that any such licenses or permits will be renewed or kept in place.

-See "Description of the Underlying Mortgage Loans-Additional Loan and Property Information-Healthcare-Related Properties" in this information circular for additional information relating to the underlying mortgage loans secured by healthcare-related properties.
+See "Description of the Underlying Mortgage Loans-Additional Loan and Property Information-Healthcare-Related Property" in this information circular for additional information relating to the underlying mortgage loan secured by a healthcare-related property.